boldr/boldr/README.md

 Boldr aims to provide a CMS foundation for you to use as a base in your next web project.
 Built on cutting edge web technologies, along with a few time tested favorites, we believe Boldr could become something special.
 It's no secret, the world doesn't need another *never-to-be finished* CMS project, nor does it need the "next WordPress".
 Boldr tries to be none of that.

+The backend for Boldr is currently being rewritten and improved over in the [API repo](https://github.com/boldr/boldr-api).
+The reasoning for rewriting the API is to drop Sequelize and include additional improved functionality of the current backend.
+It would be too problematic to include these major changes in the current, functioning repository.
+Some of the major changes include filtering via querystrings.
+Faster eager loading and more.

 Stack
 -------------
 * Node 6